EmaroLab/armor_rds_tutorial/README.md

 # ARMOR RDS Tutorial

-This repository contains the code used in our demo at the ROS Developer Conference which took place on July 8th.
-A fully set-up instance of the ROS Developer Studio was shared with the partecipants on that date.
-This repostory is geared towards both conference attendees and other robotics enthusiasts that want to have a second look a the demo material outside of the RDS environment.
+This repository contains the code used in our demo at the [ROS Developer Conference 2018](http://www.theconstructsim.com/ros-developers-online-conference-2018-rdc-worldwide/) which took place on July 8th.
+A full set-up [instance](??) of the [ROS Developer Studio (RDS)](http://www.theconstructsim.com/rds-ros-development-studio/) was shared with the participants on that date.
+This repository is geared towards both conference attendees and other robotics enthusiasts that want to have a second look a the demo material outside of the RDS environment.

+**ARMOR** - *a ROS Multi-Ontology Reference* is a software that allows developers to access and modify ontological databases in robotic applications easily.
+If you do not know what an ontology is or why you should care for robotic applications, don't worry!
+We provided motivations in our tutorial [abstract](??), as well as a short primer later in these notes.
+For now, let's focus on the installation process.

 ## Installation

-**ARMOR** - *a ROS Multi-Ontology Reference*, is a software that allows developers to easily access and modify ontological databases in robotic applications.
-If you do not know what an ontology is or why you should care, don't worry!
-We will provide a short primer later in these notes.
-For now, let's focus on the installation process.

 To install ARMOR, you will need the following packages:

+#### ROS Java bridge

-+ [Rosjava](http://wiki.ros.org/rosjava/Tutorials/kinetic/Installation) is a ROS package that allows the use of nodes written in Java.
+[Rosjava](http://wiki.ros.org/rosjava/Tutorials/kinetic/Installation) is a ROS package that allows the use of nodes written in Java.
 It was originally meant to let ROS nodes run on Android, but we are using it here to interface with ontologies.
-Indeed, ontologies were originally developed for the semantic web and the only API available is written in Java.
-Rosjava can be acquired from the official repositories:
+Indeed, ontologies were developed for the semantic web and the only APIs available are written in Java; therefore we will need to run JVM instances in our ROS architecture.
+For [ROS kinetic](http://wiki.ros.org/kinetic), Rosjava can be acquired from the official repositories as:

 ```sh
     sudo apt-get install ros-kinetic-rosjava
 ```

-In RDS though, you will have to install it from source:
+In RDS though, you will have to install it from [source](http://wiki.ros.org/rosjava/Tutorials/kinetic/Source%20Installation).
+Thus, if you are relying on such a development environment, you should use the following commands instead of the previous one.

 ```sh
     mkdir -p ~/catkin_ws/src